Virtual Workshops and Gathering Spaces

 Welcome to CAPS Virtual Workshops and Gathering Spaces!
 The workshops are designed to help students learn how to best navigate stressful times, get unstuck from negative thoughts and feelings, and find meaning in the midst of chaos.
 The virtual gathering spaces are an opportunity to connect to peers and to share experiences, support, and resources.
 CAPS staff serve as facilitators in those spaces.
 Virtual Workshops and Gatherings Spaces are open to all currently enrolled NU students.

 Workshops and gathering spaces are not therapy groups and they are not intended as treatment for mental health concerns.
 If you are interested in therapy services, please click here to schedule a consultation with a CAPS counselor.
 For information about our group therapy options, you can take a look at our Group Therapy webpage.

 Want to be the first to know about upcoming CAPS events and workshops?
 We have now have a monthly newsletter we will be sending out to keep you in the know.

-Spring 2021 Virtual Programs
+Winter 2022 Virtual Programs

 BIPOC Support Circle